kickoffai/blog/_drafts/2021-07-23-it-s-coming-rome.md

 ## How accurate are your predictions?

 One question we're often asked is "how accurate are your predictions?".
-Our answer is usually unsatisfactory, because our model, by design, makes errors.
+Our answer is usually unsatisfactory, because our model, almost by design, is bound to make errors.
-In fact, no predictive models of football matches, Kickscore included, will ever predict a win for [Czech Republic against the Netherlands][czechrepulic-netherlands], even though this was the outcome.
+Arguably, no sane predictive model of football matches, Kickscore included, will ever predict a win for [Czech Republic against the Netherlands][czechrepulic-netherlands], even though this was the outcome.

 Football is a sport with a [high level of randomness][wunderlich2021influence], in which one expects the unexpected!
 Yet, as shown in the plot below, Kickscore reaches an accuracy of 56.9%.